 Chris Bell joined the Trust in 2001 after a 19-year career with The Arizona Republic where she honed her skills in the finance, community and corporate services, public relations, marketing and advertising departments.
 In 2007, Ms. Bell received her Certificate in Nonprofit Management from the Nonprofit Institute of the ASU Lodestar Center for Philanthropy & Innovation, the professional development education entity of Arizona State University’s Center for Nonprofit Leadership and Management.
-In her current position, Ms. Bell provides administrative support to the president and CEO, director of grants programs, director of communications and evaluation, grants program officers, and serves in the capacity of office manager responsible for a wide range of activities including event planning and responsibilities that ensures the smooth running of the day-to-day operation.
+In her current position, Ms. Bell provides administrative support to the president and CEO and vice president of programs.
+She also serves in the capacity of office manager responsible for a wide range of activities including event planning and responsibilities that ensures the smooth running of the day-to-day operation.

 Lorie Stringer joined the Trust in July 2014 after a 31-year career with Republic Media, which includes The Arizona Republic, 12 News and azcentral.com.
 She previously worked in community relations, assisting and managing the Phoenix Season for Sharing program, the Child Abuse License Plate grant program, the Republic Media Volunteer group and the Media In Education Tech grants.
 She also worked in the marketing department at The Republic planning, managing and executing between 100-150 events a year.